How to Host a Solo Wine and Movie Night That Feels Special

 An Indulge Guide to Treating Yourself Like the VIP You Are

 Let’s be real: self-care isn’t always bubble baths and face masks (though those are lovely).
-Sometimes, the most profound act of indulgence is carving out uninterrupted time just for you—no guests, no obligations, no performative relaxation.
+Sometimes, the most profound act of indulgence is carving out uninterrupted time just for you, no guests, no obligations, no performative relaxation.
 A solo wine and movie night, done right, isn’t just “watching TV with a glass.”
 It’s a ritual.
 A celebration of your own company.
 A chance to recharge, reflect, and revel in the simple luxury of being.
+When we spend our days meeting the needs of others, we often forget that we are also someone who needs tending to.
+By intentionally designing an evening around your own pleasure, you shift from a state of autopilot to a state of presence.

 What You'll Need